Plasmodium malariae

 Plasmodium malariae is a parasitic protozoan that causes malaria in humans.
 It is one of several species of Plasmodium parasites that infect other organisms as pathogens, also including Plasmodium falciparum and Plasmodium vivax, responsible for most malarial infection.
 Found worldwide, it causes a so-called "benign malaria", not nearly as dangerous as that produced by P. falciparum or P. vivax.
-The signs include fevers that recur at approximately three-day intervals – a quartan fever or quartan malaria – longer than the two-day (tertian) intervals of the other malarial parasites.
+The signs include fevers that recur at approximately three-day intervals – a quartan fever or quartan malaria – longer than the two-day (tertian) intervals of the other malarial parasite.

 History

 Malaria has been recognized since the Greek and Roman civilizations over 2,000 years ago, with different patterns of fever described by the early Greeks.
 In 1880, Alphonse Laveran discovered that the causative agent of malaria is a parasite.
 Detailed work of Golgi in 1886 demonstrated that in some patients there was a relationship between the 72-hour life cycle of the parasite and the chill and fever patterns in the patient.
 The same observation was found for parasites with 48-hour cycles.
 Golgi concluded that there must be more than one species of malaria parasite responsible for these different patterns of infection.